Skip to Content

 Root Rot

 This plant has fine, shallow roots that make it susceptible to root rot.
-Therefore it is extremely important to make sure your plant is growing in well-draining soil.
+Therefore it is extremely important to ensure your plant is growing in well-draining soil.
 The pot should have at least one drainage hole.

 If you notice any symptoms of root rot, immediately check the root ball.
 Trim the unhealthy roots and, if necessary, repot your Maranta Lemon Lime.

-• Avoid misting the leaves every day since it increases the risk of bacterial or fungal infections.
+- Avoid misting the leaves daily since it increases the risk of bacterial or fungal infections.

-• Choose a location for your plant where it receives few hours of the morning sun.
+- Choose a location for your plant where it receives a few hours of the morning sun.

 Can this variety of Maranta plants tolerate low light?

-This plant can grow in low light areas as long as you maintain good airflow.
+This plant can grow in low-light areas if you maintain good airflow.

 What soil is best for the Maranta Lemon Lime plant?

 A well-draining soil is the best option for growing your Maranta Lemon Lime plant.
-Make sure you place some gravels or add coarse sand to improve the drainage.
+Place some gravels or add coarse sand to improve the drainage.
 A well-draining mixture is also necessary to protect your plant from overwatering damage.

 The ability of your Maranta plant to open or close its leaves is closely related to light conditions.
 Your plant might be getting too much or too low sunlight.
 Another possible cause is the soil is either too wet or dry.
 Make sure you inspect and maintain these two conditions properly.